-Navratri 2018 Nine Goddess Name: Navaratri is a festival of nine nights and is also spelled as Navratri, Navarathri.
+Navratri 2019 Nine Goddess Name: Navaratri is a festival of nine nights and is also spelled as Navratri, Navarathri.
 Navaratri is a Sanskrit word which refers to (NAVA-NINE RATRI-NIGHT ).
 Navaratri is celebrated for nine nights but in two different ways.
-The first one is Durga Puja as Goddess Durga battled and won over the demon buffalo MAHISHASURA and to celebrate her victory people from east and northeast india worships Goddess Durga for nine nights.
-And the second is related to The Lord Rama who killed the demon king Ravana on vijaydashmi(The last day of Navaratri)and to celebrate his victory peoples of northern and western india as RAMA LILA for nine days and DUSSEHRA on the 10th day which is also known as vijaydashmi.
-These are the two ways in which navaratri is celebrated and the common reason to celebrate navaratri is the battle and victory of good over evil.
+The first one is Durga Puja as Goddess Durga battled and won over the demon buffalo MAHISHASURA and to celebrate her victory people from east and northeast India worships Goddess Durga for nine nights.
+And the second is related to Lord Rama who killed the demon king Ravana on Vijayadashami(The last day of Navaratri)and to celebrate his victory peoples of northern and western India as RAMA LILA for nine days and DUSSEHRA on the 10th day which is also known as Vijayadashami.
+These are the two ways in which Navaratri is celebrated and the common reason to celebrate Navaratri is the battle and victory of good over evil.

 4 Types OF Navaratri

 According to Vaishnava and Shakta Puranas, Navaratri falls four times in a year and the names and timings are as follow-

 MAGHA NAVARATRI–Falls in the month (January-February)and the fifth day of this Navratri is also celebrated as Basant Panchami which refers to the start of spring according to Hindu tradition.
 On this, the Goddess of art Saraswati is revered through kite flying, music, and arts.

 VASANTA NAVARATRI– Falls post winter in the month (March-April)it was named after Vasanta(Springs)and it is the second most celebrated Navaratri.